outcoldsolutions/splunk-app-boilerplate/README.md

 > Here and below we use `appdemo` as an application name (or folder name)
 > that we want to use for our application.

-Create folder for your project
+Create a folder for your project

 ```
 mkdir splunk-appdemo && cd splunk-appdemo
 ```

-Download the latest version from the master and untar it directly to just created folder
+Download the latest version from the master and untar it directly to the just created folder

 ```